| |

 be drilled into well-disciplined monkish regiments to be deployed

-as an unscrupulous bishop might think fit*.
+as an unscrupulous bishop might think fit1.

-Other recruits included draft-dodgers, runaway slaves and lunatics.
+recruits included draft-dodgers, runaway slaves and lunatics.

 Cultured pagans were appalled by their vandalism.
 The pattern